w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 Numerous third-party wallets have been built by the community or funded in other ways.
 You can find a list of them on community websites like [Dotinsights](https://dotinsights.subwallet.app/projects/).
 Open-source projects are also listed in the [Open Source](../../general/build-open-source.md) page.

-Support for these wallets isn't available here.
-However, most of them are user-friendly and have their own documentation and support teams ready to help.
+Most of them are user-friendly and have their own documentation and support teams ready to help.

 * * *

 ### Wallets for developers and power users

 The following wallets have been developed by Parity.
-There are many useful articles on the wiki to help you use and address issues with these wallets, and you can always [get in touch](https://docs.polkadot.com/get-support/) if you need support.
+There are many useful articles on the wiki to help you use and address issues with these wallets.

 !!! tip "GOOD TO KNOW"

     These wallets are mostly created with developers and advanced users in mind, and although they provide advanced functionality, they might not be very user-friendly.
 For a more user-friendly experience, you can use one of the many wallets developed by other teams, [listed ](where-to-store-dot.md#treasury-funded-wallets)above.

-#### Polkadot browser extension
+#### Polkadot Developer Signer

 The [Polkadot Developer Signer](create-polkadot-account.md) is an account manager and will work in all Chromium-based browsers (Chrome, Brave, Edge) and Firefox.
 It's recommended to store your accounts in the extension and not on the Polkadot Developer Interface directly.